RMeli/irc/README.md

   ctest
 ```

-### Travis-CI
+### GitHub Actions

-Continuous integration (CI) is implemented using [Travis-CI](https://travis-ci.org/).
+Continuous integration (CI) is implemented using [GitHub Actions](https://github.com/features/actions).
 The test suite is run for every commit on all the branches and at least once a day for the `master` branch.

 ### Code Coverage